- What is the difference between PAYS & PACE?

 Costs are plummeting for innovations like distributed renewables, on-site solar, electric vehicles, and programmable thermostats.

 Businesses like Best Buy and Home Depot will jump into sell these and more, whether the utilities do or not.
 But - these businesses won’t be able to serve low-income customers because of the barriers, and then the utilities will use low-income energy-users as human shields and scapegoats as to why distributed renewables and smart technology shouldn’t be adopted.

-So programs like PAYS are an in to say to utilities: “we’re here to help you - because you won’t survive the 21st century if you can’t upgrade your cash register”
+Ultimately, programs like PAYS also provide an clear venue in which to say to utilities: “we are here to help you figure it out if you are willing to be a partner on the programs we need - because you won’t survive the 21st century if you can’t upgrade your cash register”